-Animal Science students will experience working with an assortment of animals both large and small.
+Animal science students will experience working with an assortment of animals both large and small.
 The study of careers in the animal industry, selection, and marketing will be included.
-Learning to show animals at exhibitions and fairs will be included.
-Field trips and bringing animals into the agri-science lab will allow for hands on approach to the study of animals.
+Field trips and in school experiences will allow for hands on approach to the study of animals.
 Students will study feeding, genetics, marketing, and an intense animal health unit.
-Actually handling and working with animals to help promote safe and healthy conditions for all animals and people.
-All students will take PQA training making them eligible to exhibit at the all fairs.
-The class will visit local farms, businesses and veterinarians to understand the complexities of animal production.
-FFA membership is required and an FFA orientation is included.
-Students are expected to participate in FFA activities, including contests and the Gratiot county Fair for Youth.
+Hands on experience with animals to promote safe and healthy conditions for all animals and people.
+The class will visit local farms, businesses and veterinarians to understand the complexities of animal production. *Recommended as the first Ag Class.

 Plant Science students will gain experience working with plants and soils.
 Fast plants, hydroponics systems, use of the greenhouse and field trips will allow students to learn about careers in plant science, botany, plant nutrition, reproduction, and pests of agricultural and horticultural plants.
-Plant Science students will work in all phases of greenhouse management.
+Plant science students will work in all phases of greenhouse management.
 This would include traditional growing and hydroponics systems.
 Study of floriculture and turf grass planting and upkeep will be included.
 The class will allow students to experience the huge greenhouse and bedding plant industry first hand.
 Botany, plant nutrition, reproduction, and greenhouse pests will be studied.
-FFA membership is required and an FFA orientation is included.
-Students are expected to participate in FFA activities, including contests and the Gratiot County Fair for Youth.